-- Parents, or designated adult, are to sign-in and sign-out daily indicating the actual arrival time and pickup time for each child. - The parent's signature must be complete (no initials). - No white-out is to be used on the sheet. - No highlighting on State form - No arrows/lines are to be used in place of a signature. - If a parent signs on the wrong line or page, the signature should be lined out (single line) and a new signature entered on the correct line or page. - If a child is absent, the parent must indicate the reason for the absence ("family emergency" and "best interest" will need an explanation) and sign a complete signature for that day. - Teachers are responsible to ensure that there is a parent signature for every contracted day, and a reason for absence written for each day a child is absent.

-- Attendance sheets for part-day and Wrap programs are to be turned in to the registration centers no later than 4:00 p.m. on the first day of each month.
-Children's Centers will have their attendance sheets picked-up by the CDS. - A back-up plan must be in place in the event the classroom teacher is unable to complete the attendance and turn it in on time.
+- Parents, or designated adult, are to sign-in and sign-out daily indicating the actual arrival time and pick-up time for each child. - The parent's signature must be complete (no initials). - No white-out is to be used on the sheet. - No highlighting on the sheet - No arrows/lines are to be used in place of a signature. - If a parent signs on the wrong line or page, the signature should be lined out (single line) and a new signature entered on the correct line or page. - If a child is absent, the parent must indicate the reason for the absence ("family emergency" and "best interest" will need an explanation) and sign a complete signature for that day. - Teachers are responsible to ensure that there is a parent signature for every contracted day, and a reason for absence written for each day a child is absent. - Attendance sheets for part-day and Wrap programs are to be turned in to the registration centers no later than 4:00 p.m. on the first day of each month. - A back-up plan must be in place in the event the classroom teacher is unable to complete the attendance and turn it in on time.
 There should be at least two people (teacher and instructional aide) in each classroom that can complete the report.